“Anger is a sign that one does not understand,

-There are so many books, articles, workshops, ‘how to’ courses and counselling about ‘anger management’…. are they effective in the real world?
-Most revolve around ‘relaxation techniques’, or ‘converting’ anger into some constructive persuits, such as sport.
+There are so many books, articles, workshops, ‘how to’ courses and counseling about ‘anger management’…. are they effective in the real world?
+Most revolve around ‘relaxation techniques’, or ‘converting’ anger into some constructive pursuits, such as sport.
 Attempts to consciously ‘inhibit’ or ‘suppress’ anger are certain to fail.

-‘Anger management’ books, articles, workshops, ‘how to’ courses and counselling are all logical, analytical conscious processes.
+‘Anger management’ books, articles, workshops, ‘how to’ courses and counseling are all logical, analytical conscious processes.
 Yet anger and rage are emotional.
-They emerge from a completly different area of the brain.
+They emerge from a completely different area of the brain.

-It takes tremendous conscious effort to ‘manage’ anger.
-Yet with NLP it can be resolved, and even deleted at it’s source, in the unconscious mind.
+It takes a tremendous conscious effort to ‘manage’ anger.
+Yet with NLP it can be resolved, and even deleted at its source, in the unconscious mind.

 Anger is usually an intense emotional response often preceded by feelings of irritability and frustration.
 An angry person may lose his/her objectivity, empathy, prudence or thoughtfulness and may cause harm to themselves or others.
 It may be triggered by real, felt or imagined grievances, such as a defence mechanism to hide fear and hurt.